Young Boys FD: Promotions and Denmark Series (2015–2021)

 In July 2016, ahead of the 2016 Series 1 season, Silkeborg KFUM hired former Denmark international Christopher Poulsen, who had formerly played for FC Midtjylland, Silkeborg IF and Viborg FF, as a player-assistant to join the first-team staff to support head coach Lars Dahl.
 After a strong showing during the autumn, the team reached promotion to the Jutland Series 2 on 9 October 2016 with four games left to play after a 4–0 win over Kvik/Aalestrup IF.
 The last match of the season, an 8–0 win over Silkeborg Kammeraternes Sportsklub (SKS), solidified KFUM's lead in Group 6 of the Series 1, ending in first place with 37 points in 14 matches.

 Ahead of the 2017 Jutland Series 2 season, Silkeborg KFUM was placed in Group 4 consisting of clubs from Aarhus as well as South Jutland.
 The club also hired some prominent names to their staff: Ove Christensen, a successful Danish Superliga coach, was hired as director of football/consultant, while Jesper Thygesen, whose career in the highest Danish division spanned more than a decade, was hired as the new forwards coach.
 At the same time, Denmark national futsal team player, Jannik Mehlsen, was signed to the team.
 He came with experience from the Danish 2nd Division, the third highest tier.
 Shortly before the start of the competition, Christiansfeld IF withdrew their team due to lacking players, which meant that only seven teams were competing in Group 4 and Christiansfeld had taken one of the relegation spots.
 On 1 April 2017, Silkeborg KFUM played their first match in the Jutland Series after promotion, winning 1–0 over Fuglebakken KFUM after a second-half goal by Christian Pedersen.

 In October 2017, head coach Lars Dahl left the position after reaching qualification for the Denmark Series by drawing 1–1 against DGL 2000.

 3rd Division as Young Boys FD

-On 19 June 2021, Silkeborg KFUM secured promotion to the newly created Danish 3rd Division, after competitors Marienlyst lost 1–3 to Vejgaard BK.
+On 19 June 2021, Silkeborg KFUM secured promotion to the newly created Danish 3rd Division, after competitors Marienlyst lost 3–1 to Vejgaard BK.

 Silkeborg KFUM announced on 14 July 2021 that the club would be renamed Young Boys FD and would introduce professional contracts to their first team.

-Backroom staff

-The current technical staff is named the ELITE Committee, responsible for all decisions and activities regarding the club's first-team squad.